We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Alpha hydroxy acid

 Green tea is known for decreasing inflammation in the body.
 For a more holistic approach, consider drinking a few cups per day besides practicing your topical skin care regimen.
+You can find a great selection of green teas here.
 Lotions and gels containing at least 2 percent green tea extract may be beneficial.